 The consolidated financial statements of PHS Bidco Limited have been prepared in accordance with UK-adopted International Accounting Standards and with the requirements of the Companies Act 2006 as applicable to companies reporting under those standards.
-These financial statements have been prepared on a going concern basis under the historical cost convention, modified to include the revaluation of certain non-current assets and financial instruments.
+These financial statements have been prepared on a going concern basis under the historical cost convention.